Generalized Zurek's bound on the cost of an individual classical or quantum computation: Main results

-We now state our main result, which is a bound on the heat generated by an individual computation $\xM$:
+\newstuff{Our first main result is the following algorithmic bound on any physically instantiated computation $\xM$:

-Here, $\qqBase$ is the average amount of heat generated during the computation, $K(x\vert y)\ge0$ is the conditional Kolmogorov complexity of $x$ given $y$, $\log_{2}\frac{1}{p(y\vert x)}\ge0$ is the amount of noise associated with the computation, and $K(\PP)\ge0$ is the Kolmogorov complexity of the protocol.
-The term $\uuconst$ is an additive constant which depends on the universal computer $\utm$ (but not $x$, $y$, or $\PP$).
-The right hand side of (\ref{eq:resInt}) may be negative, in which case it bounds the maximum heat that may be absorbed from the heat bath.
+Here $\qqBase$ is the generated heat by the protocol $\PP$ that carries out the computation, $-\log_{2}p(y\vert x)$ is the amount of statistical noise, and $\KKp$ is the conditional Kolmogorov complexity of input $x$ given output $y$ and the minimal description $\PP^{*}$, as discussed above.
+Finally, $\uuconst$ is an additive constant which depends on the universal computer $\utm$, but not $x$, $y$, or $\PP$.
+This result implies that $\KKp$ is a fundamental cost of carrying out the computation $\xM$ with protocol $\PP$, which must be paid for either by heat or noise.
+A simple rearrangement of (\ref{eq:resInt2}) gives a lower bound on heat generation:

-Our result can be compared with Landauer's bound (\ref{eq:landauer0}), which may be rewritten as ${\textstyle \frac{\beta}{\ln2}}\langle Q\rangle\ge S(p(X\vert Y))-S(p(Y\vert X))$ to highlight the similarity with (\ref{eq:resInt}).
-This suggests that our result is similar to Landauer's bound, except that it is defined using algorithmic information at the level of individual computations rather than ensembles.

-The derivation of (\ref{eq:resInt}), found in Appendix~\ref{app:derivation}, is based on a rigorous Hamiltonian formulation and does not impose any idealized assumptions on the heat bath, such as infinite heat capacity, separation of time scales, etc. In Appendix~\ref{app:Achievability}, we demonstrate that the bound (\ref{eq:resInt}) is achievable.
-Specifically, we demonstrate that for any desired computable conditional distribution $p(y\vert x)$, there is a computable physical protocol $\PP$ that implements $p(y\vert x)$ to arbitrary precision and with heat generation that comes arbitrarily close to equality in (\ref{eq:resInt}) for all $x$ and $y$.
+Note that the right hand side of (\ref{eq:resInt}) may be negative, in which case our result bounds the maximum heat that may be absorbed from the heat bath.}

-Our result does not depend on the choice of input ensemble $\inputP$.
-Because of the noise term $\log_{2}\frac{1}{p(y\vert x)}$, our result does depend on the conditional output ensemble $p(y\vert x)$, which we treat as intrinsic property of the physical process.
+Our result does not depend on the choice of the input ensemble $\inputP$.
+However, the noise term $-\log_{2}p(y\vert x)$ does depend on the conditional output ensemble $p(y\vert x)$, which we treat as an intrinsic property of the protocol.
 The noise term can be further decomposed into separate classical and quantum contributions as